srappel/srappel.github.io/_pages/about.md

   - /about.html
 ---

 Stephen Appel lives in Milwaukee, Wisconsin and is a GIS Librarian, hiker, coder, gamer, and gardner.
 I have (and express) strong opinions on food, equity, maps, and nature.
-I'm a Wisconsinsite born and raised.
+I'm a Wisconsinsite--born and raised.

 This is my personal website--thoughts and opinions expressed are strictly my own and not my employer's.